Caddo Lake - 2013 Survey Report

-This is the authors' summary from a 32-page report.
+This is the authors' summary from a 27-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Caddo Lake (Texas side only) were surveyed in 2009 using electrofishing and trap netting and in 2010 using gill netting.
-An angler creel survey was conducted from June 2009 through May 2010.
+Fish populations in Caddo Lake (Texas side only) were surveyed in 2013 using electrofishing.
+Historical data are presented with the 2013-2014 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

-Caddo Lake is a 27,472-acre lake (12,712 acres in Texas) on Big Cypress Creek located in the Cypress Creek Basin approximately 20 miles northeast of Marshall, Texas in Harrison and Marion Counties, and Caddo Parish, Louisiana.
-Habitat features consisted of Bald Cypress wetlands and a complex aquatic plant community, including the invasive species giant salvinia, water hyacinth and hydrilla.
-Flooding during fall 2009 delayed electrofishing and trap netting surveys.
-The lake level was still approximately 3 feet above full pool at the time of fall sampling, which likely resulted in poor success for fish sampling.
+Caddo Lake is a 27,472-acre lake (12,712 acres in Texas) on Big Cypress Creek located in the Cypress Creek Basin approximately 20 miles northeast of Marshall, Texas, in Harrison and Marion Counties and Caddo Parish, Louisiana.
+Habitat features consisted of bald cypress wetlands and a complex aquatic plant community including the invasive species giant salvinia, water hyacinth, and hydrilla.

-Important sport fish include largemouth bass, bluegill, redear sunfish, and crappie.
-The management plan from the 2005 survey report included the need for nuisance aquatic vegetation monitoring, unified fish harvest regulations between Texas and Louisiana, largemouth bass supplemental stocking, and the need to keep stakeholders informed of fisheries issues related to Caddo Lake.
-Largemouth bass were managed with a 14- to 18-inch slot-length limit on the Texas side of the lake.
-Efforts to control nuisance aquatic plants on the lake continue.
+Important sport fishes include Largemouth Bass, Bluegill, Redear Sunfish, and crappies.
+The management plan from the 2009 survey report included the need for nuisance aquatic vegetation monitoring, unified fish harvest regulations between Texas and Louisiana, largemouth Bass supplemental stocking, and the need to keep stakeholders informed of fisheries-related issues related to Caddo Lake.
+Largemouth Bass were managed with a 14- to 18-inch slot-length limit.
+Efforts to control nuisance aquatic plants on the lake continued.

-- Conduct electrofishing survey in fall 2011, aquatic vegetation surveys annually from 2010-2013, and general monitoring with trap netting and electrofishing surveys in 2013 and gill netting in 2014.
+- Conduct additional electrofishing surveys in fall 2015, aquatic vegetation surveys annually from 2014-2017, and standard monitoring with trap nets and electrofishing surveys in fall 2017 and gill netting in 2018.

-- Stock Florida largemouth bass annually to maintain the trophy fishery.
+- Stock Florida Largemouth Bass semi-annually to enhance the trophy fishery.

 - Continue to assist stakeholders with nuisance aquatic vegetation management strategies.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-30-R-35 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid F-221-M-4 Inland Fisheries Division Monitoring and Management Program